 At least two factors have contributed to the rise in industry concentration.
 First, the increased concentration reflects the growing popularity of index funds-the 10 largest fund complexes manage most of the assets in index mutual funds.
-Actively managed domestic equity mutual funds had outflows in every year after 2005, while index domestic equity mutual funds had inflows in each of these years except for 2020 and 2021.
+Actively managed domestic equity mutual funds had outflows in every year after 2005, while index domestic equity mutual funds had inflows in most of these years.
 Index domestic equity ETFs had positive net share issuance in each of these years.
-Second, generally strong inflows over the past decade to bond mutual funds (see Figure 3.7), which are fewer in number and are less likely to be offered by smaller fund sponsors, helped boost the share of assets managed by large fund complexes.
+Second, generally strong inflows over the past decade to bond mutual funds and ETFs (see Figures 3.7 and 4.4), which are fewer in number and are less likely to be offered by smaller fund sponsors, helped boost the share of assets managed by large fund complexes.

 Macroeconomic conditions and competitive dynamics can affect the supply of funds offered for sale.
 Fund sponsors create new funds to meet investor demand and merge or liquidate those that do not attract sufficient investor interest.
-A total of 691 mutual funds and ETFs opened in 2022, down from 748 in 2021 and lower than the 2012-2021 annual average of 731 (Figure 2.11).
-The number of mutual fund and ETF mergers and liquidations stayed relatively flat-455 in 2022 compared with 460 in 2021.
+A total of 688 mutual funds and ETFs opened in 2023, down slightly from 696 in 2022 and lower than the 2013-2022 annual average of 719 (Figure 2.11).
+The number of mutual fund and ETF mergers and liquidations increased substantially-648 in 2023 compared with 460 in 2022.

-Mutual Funds and ETFs Enter and Exit in a Competitive Market

-Number of funds
+Mutual Funds and ETFs Enter and Exit in a Competitive Market Number of funds